abandoned call (inbound)

 This metric represents the sum of Holding+Waiting+Talking, and is visible at the contact center, team, distribution queue, and skill levels.

-Transfers is a measurement of the number of interactions an agent answered in one queue and transferred to another queue.
-A transfer counts for the queue in which an agent answered the call.
+A measurement of the number of interactions an agent answered in one queue and then transferred.
+A transfer counts for the queue in which an agent answers the interaction.
+This measurement is calculated by the number of interactions blind transferred or consult transferred.

 A trunk is a link to a communication provider.
 A trunk can be a gateway, a long distance line, a SIP carrier, or any other type of entity that brokers contact between the Edge and the outside world.
 A trunk must be physically connected to an Edge.